 That doesn’t mean that everything was rationed – we also passed a market place, and there were plenty of carts selling fruits and vegetables on the streets.

 Finally, we stumbled upon Parque Central, the main hub of Havana, where most of the grand buildings are located.
 It was quite something to come out of the Centro area and see these buildings gleaming in the sunset.

 The next day, we went on a more proper walking tour of Habana Vieja.
 My friend knows a Vietnamese student studying journalism in Havana, so we got ourselves a guide.
-We saw El Capitolio (sadly still under renovation and not yet open to the public), took a tour of the Alicia Alonso Theater (we wanted to see a ballet there – Cuba ballet dancers are renown worldwide – but the shows are only during the weekend), poked around in the Museum of Fine Arts, and walked to the four squares of Habana Vieja – Plaza Vieja, Plaza de Armas, Plaza de la Catedral, and Plaza de San Francisco.
+We saw El Capitolio (sadly still under renovation and not yet open to the public), took a tour of the Alicia Alonso Theater (we wanted to see a ballet there – Cuba ballet dancers are renowned worldwide – but the shows are only during the weekend), poked around in the Museum of Fine Arts, and walked to the four squares of Habana Vieja – Plaza Vieja, Plaza de Armas, Plaza de la Catedral, and Plaza de San Francisco.

 And the interior, with a statue of Alicia Alonso herself

 The Spanish influence is much clearer in the architecture of Habana Vieja, but you never forget you’re in Cuba thanks to the sound of music everywhere and the women dressed in colorful traditional garbs posing at every corner.

 On Parque Central, we also met a nice man working a homemade pinhole camera and had him take a photo of us.
 For 2 CUC, it’s truly a one-of-a-kind souvenir!